 trustworthy source and haven't been tampered with, so you can

 temporarily override your Mac security settings to open it.

-On macOS Catalina or Big Sur, by default when an app fails to install because it
+On macOS Catalina, Big Sur or Monterey, by default when an app fails to install because it

 hasn’t been notarized or is from an unidentified developer, it will appear

 in System Preferences > Security & Privacy, under the General tab.
 Click

 'Open Anyway' to confirm your intent to install the AU, VST or VST3